george24601/notes/java/springCloud/cloudConfig.md

 Nowadays the average response time is more than 1 second.
 And considering that health check of each Config Client do a GET to print the list of resources, it is an eternity.
 I disabled this health check in my clients and the response time of /health now is less than 20ms.

  If we could add caching to config server then the constant Git pull could be reduced.

-monitor eliminates the pull totally but at the cost of an added dependency on a queue

 The Config Client supplies a Spring Boot Health Indicator that attempts to load configuration from Config Server.
 The response is also cached for performance reasons.
 The default cache time to live is 5 minutes.